harismuneer/Ultimate-Social-Scrapers/README.md

   3. <a href="https://github.com/harismuneer/Ultimate-Social-Scrapers?tab=readme-ov-file#3-ultimate-twitter-scraper-uts">Ultimate Twitter Scraper (UTS)</a> -> ($289) ~~$489~~
 </b>

-You can **purchase all 3 scrapers together** at an exclusive **discounted price of ($799) ~~$1467~~**
+You can **purchase all 3 scrapers together** with an additional **discount of $600 at the final price ($799) ~~$1467~~**

 This is a <b>one-time payment</b> for lifetime access.
 I will be available for any maintenance/support required for free to provide you with the best customer service so you can solely focus on achieving your business outcomes.

 **Ready to get the discounted offer 🤝?
 Check the <a href="https://github.com/harismuneer/Ultimate-Social-Scrapers?tab=readme-ov-file#payment-method-">payment methods</a>.**

 **Installation Method**
-You can buy the software today and schedule the installation for any other day when convenient for you.</b></i> The purchase includes a one-on-one <b>virtual meeting</b> through which I will install this Software on your computer, train you on its usage and share best practices for scraping.
-The software also comes with an instructions file with easy-to-follow installation steps in case you prefer to do the installation on your own.
+You can buy the software today and schedule the installation for any other day when it is convenient for you.</b></i> The purchase includes a one-on-one <b>virtual meeting</b> through which I will install this Software on your computer, train you on its usage, and share best practices for scraping.
+The software also comes with an instructions file with easy-to-follow installation steps in case you prefer to do the installation independently.

 # Payment Method 🤝
 For payment, you can follow these simple steps:

 ## Method 1: Using Wise Platform

 1. Free signup at <b>[Wise](https://transferwise.com/invite/u/harism95)</b> using this link: https://transferwise.com/invite/u/harism95</li>.
-(Signing up through this link will save you from any transcation fee on the payment)
+(Signing up through this link will save you from any transaction fee on the payment)
 2. Select the <b>sending currency to be USD or an equivalent amount of USD in your supported local currency</b>.
-It supports multiple payment options (credit card, debit card, wire transfer etc)
+It supports multiple payment options (credit card, debit card, wire transfer, etc)
-3. Select 'Someone else' option, then it will show my info as the recipient, select it.
-If my name isn't shown, then type my email haris.muneer5@gmail.com in recipients and the IBAN number is: PK37FAYS3241307000000167
+3. Select the 'Someone else' option, then it will show my info as the recipient, select it.
+If my name isn't shown, then type my email haris.muneer5@gmail.com in recipients and the IBAN is: PK37FAYS3241307000000167
 4. Choose the reason for transfer to be 'General' and in the reference section, you can mention your email.

 After the payment, please share a screenshot of the payment receipt at <b>haris.muneer5@gmail.com</b> and we will schedule your quick installation meeting.